 - yellowing of the skin and eyes (jaundice)

-- itching caused by a build-up of toxins and bile
+- itching caused by a build-up of bile

 - loss of appetite

 - abdominal discomfort

 AIH can be easily confused with other illnesses.
 Symptoms are very similar to those of viral hepatitis.
 To make a proper diagnosis, blood testing is required to: